Best Museums in Chicago

 In this sense, the little ones will have the opportunity to build objects and join the recreation of an expedition to the Sahara to dig up dinosaur bones.

-They will also be able to play with water, climb, participate in demonstrations, scientific experiments and much more.
+Likewise, they will be able to play with water, climb, participate in demonstrations, science experiments and much more.

-Without a doubt, this visit to the Chicago Children's Museum is an educational activity that you can incorporate among the things to see and do in Chicago with kids.
+Without a doubt, this visit to the Chicago Children's Museum is an educational activity that you can incorporate among the things to see and do in Chicago with children.

 Practical Information